sarowarhosen03/rnext-doc/1.1/README.md

 ### What is Transpiler?

-Transpiler is a tool that take code written in one language and convert it to another language.
+Transpiler is a tool that takes code written in one language and converts it to another language.

 ## What is Bable?

 Bable is a Javascript Transpiler.
-It's **Primary Role** is to translate modern Javascript code to old version of javascript.
+Its **Primary Role** is to translate modern Javascript code to the old version of javascript.

 ## What is JSX

 JSX's full form is 'JavaScript XML'.
-It's XML like extention of Javascript for building UI component.
-It was creeated at Facebook by React team for Reactjs.
+It's XML like an extension of Javascript for building UI components.
+It was created on Facebook by the React team for Reactjs.

-## How JSX, Bable and React work together?
+## How do JSX, Bable and React work together?

-As Browser do not understand JSX syntax, JSX syntax are parsed by Bable.
-Bable creats JS code that browser can understand.
+As Browser does not understand JSX syntax, JSX syntax is parsed by Bable.
+Bable creates JS code that the browser can understand.
 For Ex:

 This is a JSX code: